“Every man dies, not every man really lives” (William Wallace). Are you really living your life?

 Go somewhere you have never been to before.
 It could be as distant as the Mongolian plains or as close to home as the Scottish Highlands which I hear are breathtaking!

 I got caught up in James Clavell’s novels when I was young.
-Ever since I read Shogun, I have wanted to visit Japan and China…they are still on my list!
+Ever since I read Shogun, I have wanted to visit Japan and China.
+Last year I was lucky enough to take my family to Japan and pass on my passion to my sons.
+It was something I’ll never forget!
+China is still on the list so I’ll keep you updated!

 3. Take the road less travelled